 Rock lover or not, indoor climbing is an incredible cross-over activity – especially for the upper body that may or may not have been neglected this past winter.
 Climbing also offers an opportunity to work on balance and body awareness great for both biking, golfing and of course mountaineering.
 Understanding the mechanics of shifting body weight and toughening up that grip will get you in shape for summer without even realizing you’re getting a killer work out in – the best kind of training!

 The Whistler Core Climbing and Fitness Gym, has an indoor climbing area that has both auto belay and regular ropes on the walls so partner or no partner you can get your climb on.
 There is also a bouldering section and a slack line set up to relieve your arms when they’re feeling pumped and shift your focus to balance and improving your fancy footwork.
-Check out a 3D tour of the wall and more climbing options in Whistler here.
+Check out more climbing options in Whistler here.

 Yoga is a well-rounded activity that will easily prep you for that summer endurance and strength you crave.
 Yoga ranges from hot and intense to slow and methodical in order to prep you for whatever sport is calling your name or recover from those cross-training sessions.
 The yoga community in Whistler is thriving and welcoming to newcomers and long time yogis alike.

 Take advantage of the quiet time it offers to forget about copious amounts of FOMO that you have to deal with on the daily being in Whistler.
 Get limber, balanced and strong for whatever summer brings you.
 Not just a great spring activity, yoga is a great cross-training tool for any sport so don’t shy away from adding it to your regular routine.
-Whistler Yoga Locations include Loka Yoga, Yogacara, Yama Yoga, , YYoga, and White Gold Yoga, and it’s worth checking out the Whistler wellness event listings for classes held in unique spaces like the Audain Art Museum, The Squamish Lil’Wat Cultural Centre and more.
+Yogacara is a popular local option, and it’s worth checking out the Whistler wellness event listings for classes held in unique spaces like the Audain Art Museum, The Squamish Lil’Wat Cultural Centre and more.

 Local gyms including Meadow Park, the Core and Whistler Creek Athletic Club all offer indoor training amenities like free weights, weight machines, cardio equipment and space to craft your own mat workout.
 Need a littler refresher on what to do to get ready for those multisport days?
 Each gym has a long list of professionally trained personal trainers that can get you set in the right direction or test out some of the weekly classes offered at both Meadow Park and The Core.
-Check out your hotel gym or try Meadow Park Sports Centre, Whistler Creek Athletic Club and The Core.
+Check out your hotel gym or try Meadow Park Sports Centre, Altitude Fitness and The Core.

 When the sun starts to work its magic the Valley Trail is the first thing to clear – with the help of the Whistler RMOW and their plow that is!
 Even if it’s just hitting the pavement you can get in some long distance runs and bike rides to get things started.
 The Rainbow Trails and Lost Lake trail network will be next to melt, so keep tabs on those for some early season hiking and take advantage of outdoor workouts to get you in the mood for long days of playing.